 - If you're pregnant or breastfeeding, ask your doctor whether the potential benefits of medication outweigh the risks.

-- Before giving hay fever medication to a child under 12, consult your doctor for advice – some medications aren't suitable for young children, and some come in a child-friendly form such as drops or syrup.
-For more information on managing your child's symptoms, see our article on treating hayfever in children.
+- Before giving hayfever medication to a child under 12, consult your doctor for advice – some medications aren't suitable for young children, and some come in a child-friendly form such as drops or syrup.
+Read more about treating kids for hay fever.